 The second process that determines water quality in the lake involves the chemical reduction-oxidation reactions that occur in the anoxic deep waters of Stockbridge Bowl during peak summer months.
-Anoxia in the deep, overbottom water results from increased stratification and oxygen demand.
+Anoxia in the deep, over-bottom water results from increased stratification and oxygen demand.
 Stratification limits the diffusion of oxygen from the surface of the lake to deeper water, and microbial respiration of organic material on the bottom of the lake quickly depletes whatever oxygen was available.
-When deep water oxygen is depleted, organisms capable of anaerobic respiration then utilize alternative electron acceptors, such as the metals Mn and Fe.
+When deep water oxygen is depleted, organisms capable of anaerobic respiration then utilize alternative electron acceptors, such as the metals manganese (Mn) and iron (Fe).
 The use of Mn and Fe as electron acceptors is the process by which they are reduced from a more oxidized state.
 When these metals are reduced, they are highly soluble and mobilized from lake sediments into the water column.
-In their oxidized state, Fe adsorbs and sequesters phosphorus from the water column but when Fe is reduced, it dissociates from phosphorus, releasing it into the water column-known as internal phosphorus loading.
-This process of phosphorus liberation is likely present in Stockbridge bowl during lake anoxia.
+In their oxidized state, Fe adsorbs and sequesters phosphorus from the water column but when Fe is reduced, it dissociates from phosphorus, releasing it into the water column known as internal phosphorus loading.
+This process of phosphorus liberation from lake sediments is biologically driven.
+A second, chemically driven process of phosphorus liberation is likely present in Stockbridge bowl during lake anoxia.
 This occurs due to respiration on the bottom of the lake increases amounts of dissolved CO2, which decreases the over bottom pH (i.e., it becomes more acidic).
 In low pH water, deposited calcium carbonate (from the first outlined process, above) readily dissolves and releases any phosphorus that it had been sequestering.

-The following figures demonstrate the persistent anoxia in the Stockbridge Bowl hypolimnion, as well as concurrent P concentrations throughout the season of 2020:
+The following figures demonstrate the persistent anoxia in the Stockbridge Bowl hypolimnion, as well as concurrent phosphorous concentrations throughout the season of 2020: